kaliop-uk/ezmigrationbundle/README.md

             content_id: "reference:content_id_ref"
         etc: ...

+Note that there are many more solutions for this issue, sych as making sure your target Contents and Locations have the same Remote_id in all environments, or passing values for references as options to the `migrate` command-line.

 ### How to update an existing Role to change its policies?

 When using a migration to update a Role, you must define ALL its policies.
 Any not defined will be removed.